Curriculum & Instruction

 Transitional Bilingual Education (TBE) Full-Time Program

-The Transitional Bilingual Education (TBE) program is a specialized educational approach designed to support English Language Learners (ELLs) with the same language background in schools.
-It becomes mandatory when there are 20 or more ELLs from a specific language background, but it can also be offered to smaller groups of ELLs if deemed beneficial.
+The Transitional Bilingual Education (TBE) program is a specialized educational approach designed to support English Learners (ELs) with the same language background in schools.
+It becomes mandatory when there are 20 or more ELs from a specific language background, but it can also be offered to smaller groups of ELs if deemed beneficial.
 The program includes English as a Second Language (ESL) instruction alongside core academic subjects taught in both English and the students' home language.
 There are two variations of the TBE program: full-time TBE, where native language instruction is provided for all core subjects, including language arts, math, science, and social studies, in addition to ESL; and part-time TBE, which is available to students who meet specific criteria and only receive some components of the full-time program based on their educational needs, with at least ESL instruction being provided.
 The TBE program aims to facilitate a smooth transition for ELs into mainstream education by utilizing their native language as a foundation for learning while gradually incorporating English language skills.

 Transitional Bilingual Program (Self-contained) TBE Program Components